hypermodeinc/gqlparser/readme.md

 This is a parser for graphql, written to mirror the graphql-js reference implementation as closely while remaining idiomatic and easy to use.

+We are actively seeking the community's help to upstream any improvements in this fork and to be able to update DGraph to use the maintained upstream!

 spec target: June 2018 (Schema definition language, block strings as descriptions, error paths & extension)

 This parser is used by [gqlgen](https://github.com/99designs/gqlgen), and it should be reasonablly stable.